IOS 13: Privacy

-iOS 13 changes the handling of location data.
-When an app requests access to location, the user chooses whether to grant access whenever they are using the app, never, or only once.
+iOS 13 changes how location data is handled.
+When an app requests access to location, the user can choose to grant access whenever they use the app, never, or only once.
 The user will receive similar prompts for background location access, and when an app requests access to Bluetooth or Wi-Fi (which may also be used for non-consensual location tracking).

 In August 2019, it was reported that beginning in April 2020, the PushKit API for VoIP would be restricted to internet telephone usage, closing a "loophole" that had been used by other apps for background data collection.

 User interface

-A system-wide dark mode allows users to enable a light-on-dark color scheme for the entire iOS and iPadOS user interface, all native applications, and supported third-party apps.
+A system-wide dark mode lets users enable a light-on-dark color scheme across the entire iOS and iPadOS user interface, all native applications, and supported third-party apps.
 It can be manually turned on or set to automatically switch between light and dark modes based on the time of day.

-The volume indicator was redesigned, replacing the larger, centered overlay with a slimmer bar shown vertically near the volume keys in portrait orientation, or at the top in landscape.
+The volume indicator was redesigned, replacing the larger, centered overlay with a slimmer bar displayed vertically near the volume keys in portrait orientation, or at the top in landscape orientation.
 The bar can also be manipulated directly.

-The card UI elements from Apple Music, Apple Podcasts, and Apple Books has been implemented system-wide, being an option for third-parties to use in their apps.
+The card UI elements from Apple Music, Apple Podcasts, and Apple Books have been implemented system-wide and are available for third parties to use in their apps.

 Siri

 Siri uses a software-generated voice called "Neural TTS", intended to sound more natural than previous versions that use clips of human voices.
-Siri also became more functional and new sound control is available.
+Siri also became more functional, and new sound control is available.
 The Siri Shortcuts app is installed by default.
 Siri also uses HomePod to learn and recognize voices of different people.
 It is also possible for Siri to automatically read incoming messages aloud on AirPods.